ART 013: 2-D DESIGN, 3 credit hrs.

 This course examines specific topics not otherwise covered in the studio art curriculum.
 Specific section numbers and course titles will designate these courses.
 Students may repeat the course if the topics of the course differ.
 Prerequisites will vary depending on the course offered.

 ART 147: PRINTMAKING: RELIEF II, 3 credit hrs.

 Continuance of ART 057.
-Course maintains the same aims, structure, and evaluation as ART 057.
-Concentration will be in relief processes found to have been most conducive to the student's development of individual artistic identity.
-Relief etching, collagraphy and combinational methods will be given greater emphasis.
-Prereq.: ART 057.
+This course applies the same aims, structure, and evaluation as Art 057.
+Relief processes most conducive to the student’s development of individual artistic identity will be focused upon and advanced.
+Combinational printmaking approaches and multiple color works will be given greater emphasis.